ETHEREAL-Research-Group/HoloPlace/README.md

-# Repository for ACM IUI '24 Paper Submission
+# Repository for ACM TiiS Paper Submission

-This is the corresponding repository for the paper published in ACM IUI24: [https://doi.org/10.1145/3640543.3645153].
+This is the corresponding repository for the extended version of our paper published in ACM IUI24: [https://doi.org/10.1145/3640543.3645153].
+For the IUI24 repository please refere to this [link](https://github.com/ETHEREAL-Research-Group/HoloPlace/tree/deploy-custom).
 Please cite the paper if you intend to use the data or the code.

 This README outlines the structure and details of our dataset.